ockendenjo/map-printing/README.md

 ### Control descriptions size
 The box size of the control descriptions should be between 5 and 7mm when printed.
 [More details...](descriptions-size.md)

+### Course closing time
+Add the course closing time as the last line in the control descriptions.
+[More details...](course-closing.md)